Special and Intermediate rates

 How do I apply to have my decision reviewed?

-If you do not agree with the assessment of the rate of your disability pension, you can appeal to the Veterans’ Review Board for a review of the decision.
+If you do not agree with the assessment of the rate of your Disability Compensation Payment, you can appeal to the Veterans’ Review Board for a review of the decision.

 Time limits apply for lodging appeals.
 The procedure on how to apply is included in the Department’s notification of its decision on your pension rate.
 For more information, refer to Your rights to review an unsuccessful VEA claim.Back to top

 Pension rates are indexed twice yearly using the proportional indexation increase in the partnered maximum basic rate of service pension, which takes account of the Consumer Price Index (CPI), the Male Total Average Weekly Earnings (MTAWE) and the Pensioner and Beneficiary Living Cost Index (PBCLI).
 Any increases from indexation are paid automatically, you do not need to contact the Department.

 The Disability Compensation Payment is classified as a non-taxable government pension or benefit.

 The Disability Compensation Payment is not counted as income for the income test under the VEA and the Social Security Act.Back to top

 Our page on the energy supplement has more information about this.Back to top